 This is funny to laugh about when we watch it on a movie or read the transcripts.
-On the other hand when this is the way most people feel about their job then it is no laughing matter.
+On the other hand, when this is the way most people feel about their job then it is no laughing matter.
 A Gallup poll that was taken in 2013 reveals that the Peter Gibbons attitude is one that most people in the work place have.
-The results of the poll show that of over 150,000 people surveyed only 30 percent admitted they honestly enjoy their job and their bosses.
-Those who show up but are less than thrilled about it — or “disengaged — made up the biggest category at 52 percent of workers.
+The results of the poll show that of over 150,000 people surveyed only 30 percent admitted they honestly enjoy their job and their boss.
+Those who show up but are less than thrilled about it — or “disengaged" — made up the biggest category at 52 percent of workers.
 The remaining 18 percent are people actively disengaged — those who vocally express their discontent in the workplace.
-So, half of all workers are disengaged at their job at best and 18 percent are completely hostile towards their job.
-This is not healthy nor is it biblical.
+So, half of all workers are disengaged at their job, at best, and 18 percent are completely hostile towards their job.
+This is not healthy, nor is it biblical.
 It is a sad reality that many Christians fall into this same statistic.
 That comes from a failure of the church to teach on the importance of one’s vocation and fulfilling the vocational assignments for the glory and honor of God.

 God Has Given to Each a Specific Vocation

 Our “secular” vocations, Martin Luther said, are like “masks” God wears in caring for the world.
 “When we pray the Lord’s Prayer,” he said, “we ask God to ‘give us this day our daily bread.’
 And how does God answer that prayer?”
 He does so, Luther said, “by means of the farmer who planted and harvested the grain, the baker who made the flour into bread, the person who prepared our meal.
 All these are in play when God answers our prayer for daily bread.”